elephantscale/hadoop-labs/hive/7-stats.md

 HINT: The percentile function will help here.

-## STEP 4:  find mean and quartiles by vendor
+## STEP 4:  Find mean and quartiles by vendor
 We've taken mean and quartile by account id.
 How would we do the same by vendor?